 “This is the book that we need right now!
 Through prose, poetry, interviews and memoir, this inspiring collection shares the power of women of color, predominantly Asian American women, forming grass-roots, guerrilla-style sewing groups to care for racialized and indigenous communities suffering disproportionately from COVID-19, systemic poverty, and state violence.
 These badass Asian Aunties offer a model for us all.”

-——Judy Tzu-Chun Wu, Professor of Asian American Studies and Director of the Humanities Center at the University of California, Irvine; author of Radicals on the Road: Internationalism, Orientalism, and Feminism during the Vietnam Era and Dr. Mom Chung of the Fair-Haired Bastards: The Life of a Wartime Celebrity
+——Judy Tzu-Chun Wu, author of Radicals on the Road: Internationalism, Orientalism, and Feminism during the Vietnam Era and Dr. Mom Chung of the Fair-Haired Bastards: The Life of a Wartime Celebrity

-——Grace Hong, Professor of Asian American Studies, UCLA; author of Death Beyond Disavowal: The Impossible Politics of Difference
+——Grace Hong, author of Death Beyond Disavowal: The Impossible Politics of Difference

 “This book captures the importance of mutual aid and how mostly Asian American, Black, Indigenous and Queer and Trans people of color respond at the intersection of feminism, racial justice, and gender fluidity.”